GHK-Cu Copper Peptide 50 mg

 1. Bissett, D. L. (2005).
 Anti-aging skin care formulations.
 In Cosmetic formulation of skin care products (pp. 191-210).
 CRC Press.

 2. Pickart, L., Vasquez-Soltero, J. M., & Margolina, A. (2015).
-GHK peptide as a natural modulator of multiple cellular pathways in skin regeneration.
-BioMed research international2015.
+GHK peptide is a natural modulator of multiple cellular pathways in skin regeneration.
+BioMed Research International2015.

 3. Pickart, L., & Margolina, A. (2018).
 Regenerative and protective actions of the GHK-Cu peptide in the light of the new gene data.
 International journal of molecular sciences19(7), 1987.